Parmesan Garlic Linguine Pasta

 This Garlic Parmesan Linguine recipe is on the insanely easy side, so it easily tops my list for dinner ideas.
 So easy that Nonnas everywhere might give me the stink eye and I’m okay with that.

-overhead of pasta in a cream sauce in a pot with tongs
+overhead of linguine pasta in a cream sauce in a pot with tongs

 Difference Between Carbonara, Alfredo, Cacio e Pepe?

 You see, I know how to make a classic carbonara, alfredo and cacio e pepe, but sometimes life calls for time saving (and error reducing) hacks.
-Let me introduce you to what is commonly called cream cheese spaghetti, but here we used linguine.
+Let me introduce you to what is commonly called cream cheese spaghetti, but here we used linguine pasta.

-close up of pasta in cream sauce with parsley
+close up of linguine pasta recipe in cream sauce with parsley

 Before we get into the easy recipe, let’s discuss the difference so we are all on the same page.